max-fatouros/cvmfs-unpack-api/README.md

 To see how we build, push, and unpack a [`test-image/`](test-image), see [`test-image/.gitlab-ci.yml`](test-image/.gitlab-ci.yml).

-Otherwise, copy the contents of this `main.yml` file to your GitLab CI
+Otherwise, copy the contents of the `main.yml` file in the drawer below to your GitLab CI.

 <details>
 <summary> <code>.gitlab-ci.yml</code></summary>